eddieantonio/cmput296/lab-6.md

     applications?
     What are some of the drawbacks?
  4. List three different PaaS vendors.
-Also specify the vendor you are (liekly) going to use for your CMPUT 404 project.
+Also specify the vendor you are (likely) going to use for your CMPUT 404 project.
  6. How many Git remotes does your repository have?
 Explain how each entry got there and why it's there (hint: use `git remote -v`).
  5. What is your OpenShift application URL (for this lab's code)?